 - Shake the bottle gently before each use.

 - If you are using the nasal spray pump for the first time or if you haven't used your nasal spray for a period of time, you must prime the pump.
 Carefully read the instructions that come with your nasal spray pump, and ask your doctor or pharmacist to show you how and when to prime the nasal spray pump.

 - Blow your nose until your nostrils are clear.

-- If your doctor told you to use two sprays in that nostril, repeat steps 6 to 12.
+- If your doctor told you to use two sprays in each nostril, repeat step 5.

-- Wipe the applicator with a clean tissue and cover it with the dust cover.
+- Wipe the applicator with a clean tissue and replace the plastic cap on the bottle.